-Join Taz Tally for an in-depth discussion in this video Configure advanced color management settings, part of Customize Photoshop: A Practical Approach.
+Join Taz Tally for an in-depth discussion in this video Configure advanced color management settings, part of Photoshop: Customization.

 - [Voiceover] Well, welcome back to our…continuing discussion on color management…and print settings, and if you're joining us again,…if you've got the courage to come back and try some more,…this technical stuff, well congratulations.…All right, so let's start off where we left off…after the first video.…Let's come down to Color Settings…and notice the keyboard shortcut,…Command + Shift or Control + Shift + K.…If you use this very much, you probably have…learned how to use that.…All right, just a quick review.…We set our working spaces, RGB and CMYK,…in the first video.…Now I just want to talk a little bit more…about some of the more advanced settings.…

 First of all, the basics down here underneath…Color Management Policies.…And what this is all about is, when you open up…an image that somebody else has shot,…or maybe you shot it with a different camera…and it's a different color profile, this is what…Photoshop will do in terms of either changing the profile…or embedding one or not embedding one.…And if you open up an image in SRGB,…